Amazingkenneth/amazingkenneth.github.io/README.md

 Welcome to my online notebook!

 Our Purpose
 > To Accelerate the spread of knowledge.
+Help new people learn to develop faster.

 #### [Blog Link](https://amazingkenneth.github.io/blogs/index.html)